What is Carpal Tunnel Syndrome?

 - Medical treatment

 Symptoms may often be relieved without surgery.
 Identifying and treating medical conditions, changing the patterns of hand use, or keeping the wrist splinted in a straight position may help reduce pressure on the nerve.
 Wearing wrist splints at night may relieve the symptoms that interfere with sleep.
 A steroid injection into the carpal tunnel may help relieve the symptoms by reducing swelling around the nerve.
+It can be done once or twice, as long as it is spaced out.

 - Surgical treatment